Pilgrimage to Varanasi

 One day of the year, on Guru Purnima, Lahiri Mahasaya’s home in Varanasi is open for devotees to have darshan.
 To be in his home, for even this brief darshan, is a unique blessing.

-In the same neighborhood is Satyalok, an ashram which has been passed down in Lahiri’s family.
-We’ll meditate there, near Lahiri’s samadhi, containing a portion of hithates.
+In the same neighborhood is Satyalok, an ashram that has been passed down in Lahiri’s family.
+We’ll meditate there, near Lahiri’s samadhi, which contains a portion of hithate.

 Our hotel is less than a 10-minute walk to Kashi Vishwanath Temple, Manikarnika burning ghat, and Dashashwamedh Ghat, where at sunset we plan to attend the Ganga arati.